sabrina-mostafa/Full-Stack_Development_Journey/35. JS Hoisting and Call Stack/info.md

   - store func in data structure(like Array)
   - assign to a variable
   - use as a property of an object

+## Temporal Dead Zone(TDZ)
+        Accessing a let or const variable will throw a ReferenceError if we try to access them before initializing, and from the 1st line to the line before of the variable initiatization is called TDZ.